 Once you’ve decided to buy travel insurance, it’s time to figure out where to purchase the best coverage at the lowest rates.

 Indeed, there are many insurance companies to choose from and there are more policy options - at all price points - than ever before.
-You could start by calling insurance companies directly for quotes, but you’ll save time and money by turning to one of three top travel insurance comparison websites: InsureMyTrip.com, Squaremouth.com or TravelInsurance.com.
-All three allow you to enter your trip and personal details to compare policies and pricing from dozens of insurance companies.
+You could start by calling insurance companies directly for quotes, but you’ll save time and money by comparing travel insurance costs online.
+You can enter your trip and personal details to compare policies and pricing from dozens of insurance companies.
 You can even customize particular benefits to make sure you end up with the best policy for your needs at the lowest price.
 For example, if you only want to buy trip cancellation and interruption, you can narrow your search down to just these specific coverages.

 Since there are so many coverage options available and insurance can get confusing, our advice is to go with a comprehensive policy.
 This will cover you for trip cancellation and interruption, lost and delayed baggage, and medical costs.
 Comprehensive insurance is also more affordable than you may think, costing about four to eight percent of your total trip cost.
 Sometimes you’ll find a policy for even less than that.